 Vice Chancellor and President’s Equity and Diversity Awards

-The Vice-Chancellor and President's Equity and Diversity Awards have been established to recognise and reward staff, students and alumni of the University who have made an outstanding and demonstrable commitment to equity and diversity within the University and/or its broader community over a sustained period of time.
+The Vice-Chancellor and President's Diversity and Inclusion Awards were established in 2015 to recognise and reward staff, students, and graduates of the University who have made an outstanding and demonstrable commitment to equity, diversity and inclusion within the University and/or its broader community over a sustained period of time.

 Dive into Diversity

 Do you want to get involved in hosting Diversity events at USC?
 Do you have an idea for an event that celebrates Diversity?
 Funding is available to bring your original ideas to life.
 Fill in the form below and we'll be in touch